 “Oh god Jasmine, it’s my fault, it’s my fucking fault”

 Lucy looked up.
-Their eyes locked.
-Electricity buzzed.
-Lights had flickered overhead.
-The breath had caught in her chest.
-She’d tasted sick at the back of her throat and a swirling chasm of pain had hit just above her pelvis.
-Then the pain hit harder.
-This time IN her pelvis, she’d shivered.
+Their eyes locked, electricity buzzed, lights flickered.
+Her breath caught in her chest.
+She tasted sick at the back of her throat and a swirling chasm of pain hit the centre of her heart.

 Jason Stone stared back.
-Lucy saw his thick dark lashes, too long and lush for any man, flicker just a touch.
 There was a second of recognition and then just as quickly a mask came down and the moment passed.

-Parting the crowd like a knife through butter a medic arrived and dropped to his knees,
+Parting the crowd like a knife through butter a medic arrived.

-She’d tried to explain that she’d just seen the girl fall and heard the shot.
+She’d tried to explain that she’d just seen the girl fall, heard the shot.
 The medic felt for a pulse, nothing.
 He felt again.
-Lucy sensed somebody behind her and a strong pair of arms circled her waist and hoisted her up.
-She tried to struggle but he tightened his grip.
-The stubble of day old whiskers brushed her face and a whisper skimmed her ear,
+Lucy sensed somebody behind her and a strong pair of arms circled her waist and lifted her up.
+She tried to struggle but his grip tightened.
+The stubble of day old whiskers brushed her face, a whisper skimmed her ear,

 “Leave him, Let him work on her”.

-She remembered being sat at the bar gripping a half empty glass of brandy.
-Her hands shaking, she’d put it back down on the counter before she dropped it.
-She’d looked to her right, Jason Stone; lead singer of ‘Raising Cain’ the hottest man-band this side of the equator was in a corner booth.
+She remembered sat at the bar gripping a half empty glass of brandy.
+Her hands shaking, she’d put it back down on the counter but missed.
+As she’d looked around, Jason Stone; lead singer of ‘Raising Cain’ the hottest man-band this side of the equator, sat in a corner booth.

-His features blank as the two detectives quizzed him.
-Lucy had edged over on the stool to hear.
-Skimming her eyes to the left, then the right, nobody looking, she’d edged a bit more.
-Wedging her elbow on the bar and wrapping an ankle round the base of the stool she leaned in.
-She heard Stone saying he didn’t know the girl, that he’d never seen her before.
+His features blank as two detectives eagerly quizzed him.
+Lucy edged over on the stool to hear.
+Skimming her eyes to the left, then the right, nobody looking, she’d edged a bit further.
+Wrapping an ankle round the base of the stool she leaned in, hearing Stone saying he didn’t know the girl, that he’d never seen her before.

 Why did he lie?
 He’d called her Jasmine, he knew who she was!

 She edged a little bit more and felt a burn at the side of her face.
-Looking at the booth she’d seen him glaring.
+Looking at the booth, he was glaring.
 Hard, unreadable and was that fury?
 It was definitely something!

-Then the floor had risen up to meet her as she stumbled off the stool and fell in a glorious heap of stupid at the feet of Jason Stone.
+Then the floor rose up to meet her as she stumbled off the stool and fell in a heap of stupid at this.
 The first guy she had ever slept with.
 Only he wasn’t called Jason Stone then!

 The weirdest, most amazing day of his life, the day that had changed his world had started like all the others.
 He’d woken up to normal but had gone to sleep with euphoria.
 Lucy Green had made him gaze into the deep, senseless black that came in the night.
 Lucy Green had never fallen on her knees and screamed in terror.
 When he’d seen her walk into the club, it was if the lights had just gone on.
-The hairs on the back of his neck had stood on end.
-His blood went cold and his cock had twitched in recognition.
-He’d missed the first beat but caught the second.
+The hairs on the back of his neck had stood on end, his blood went cold, his cock had twitched in recognition.
 Both hands gripped the mic anchoring him in place and for a second he’d froze.

 “What the hell happened to cute, tonight’s curls were fucking sexy.
 Too damn sexy!”
 His cock agreed and twitched again.

 It was like he’d stepped out of his body.
 The room had gone quiet.
 The crowd had stilled.
 He’d watched her move to the left, spotting a gap.
-She’d squeezed through.
-As she did, her sheer, cotton shirt had pulled tighter, skimming her breasts.
-She’d lifted an arm touching someone’s shoulder and it notched up a couple of inches exposing her skin.
-He’d gulped.
+She’d squeezed through. lifting an arm touching someone’s shoulder, notched her shirt up a couple of inches exposing her skin.
 His knuckles nearly breaking through the skin as his hands fisted at his sides.

-Lucy had been glued to the ground.
-Her forehead was perilously close to the toe of a scuffed brown loafer.
-She’d been mortified.
-After taking a few deep breaths she’d moved her arms, putting both palms face down locking her elbows, but someone had grabbed her from behind and roughly hoisted her up before she could do it herself.
+Lucy had been glued to the ground. mortified.
+After taking a few deep breaths she’d moved her arms, putting both palms face down locking her elbows, but someone had grabbed her from behind and roughly hoisted her up.

-“Will people stop bloody grabbing me” she’d seethed fighting the hold.
+“Will people stop bloody grabbing me” she’d mouthed, fighting the hold.

 Her feet had stumbled forward, knocking the table.
-She’d tensed.
 The table rocked.
 Everybody waited.
-She’d tried to grab for the steaming cup of coffee balancing on the edge.
+She’d tried to grab for the cup of coffee balancing on the edge.
 Too Late!
-Stone had fallen back against the seat flinching in pain as molten lava soaked his crotch.
-Lucy spotted a tiny muscle jerk in his cheek, he was seething.
+Stone had fallen back against the seat molten lava soaking his crotch.
+A tiny muscle jerked in his cheek, he was seething.